More on NumPy Arrays: Slicing and np.linalg¶

 c = a[0:10:2]

-Again, the syntax 0:10:2
+Again, the syntax 0:10:2 can be read as

-from 0 up to 10, skipping every other element
+from 0 up to 10, skipping every other element.

 There are a couple of shortcuts one can use in slicing.
 For example,